-The REF_CLKO output is generated by a clock divider circuit utilizing the 100 MHz system clock from SYSCLKI.
-The RMIIMIIS pin selects the divider ratio.
-The resulting clock is buffered and output on the REF_CLKO pin.
-This output can be used as a REF_CLK for the MII/RMII interface by connecting REF_CLKO to REF_CLK.
+The Ethernet PHY interface has several different clocking requirements, depending on the mode of operation.
+The user has the option of using the internally generated REF_CLKO output to simplify the system design.
+Table 8-1 outlines the possible clocking modes for the Ethernet Interface.
+The buffered REF_CLKO output is generated by division of the 100 MHz system clock input by the user on SYSCLKI.
+The frequency of the REF_CLKO pin is automatically determined by the DS33Z11 based on the state of the RMIIMIIS pin.
+The REF_CLKO output can be used as a REF_CLK for the Ethernet Interface by connecting REF_CLKO to REF_CLK.
 The REF_CLKO function can be turned off with the GL.CR1.RFOO bit.